Collision of Orbits on an Elliptic Surface: Introduction

 The following result was proved by Masser-Zannier (see \cite{M-Z-1,M-Z-2}); an alternative proof was derived by DeMarco-Mavraki (see \cite{D-M-1}). \begin{theorem} Let $C$ be a smooth projective curve defined over $\Qbar$, let $\pi:\mathcal{E}\lra C$ be an elliptic surface and let $P_1,P_2\in E(\Qbar(C))$ be non-torsion points on the generic fiber $E$ of $\mathcal{E}$.
 Then there exist infinitely many $\l\in C(\Qbar)$ such that for some nonzero integers $m_{1,\l},m_{2,\l}$, we have that $[m_{i,\l}](P_{i,\l})=0$ (for $i=1,2$) on the $\l$-fiber $E_\l$ of $\pi$, if and only if there exist nontrivial endomorphisms $\alpha_1,\alpha_2\in \End(E)$ such that $\alpha_1(P_1)=\alpha_2(P_2)$. \end{theorem}

 So, Theorem~\ref{thm:main_00} shows that the infinite occurrence of the \emph{unlikely} event that \emph{both} $P_{1,\l}$ and $P_{2,\l}$ are torsion on $E_\l$ can only be explained by a global dynamical relation between the points $P_1$ and $P_2$; such a conclusion fits the pattern behind several other unlikely intersection problems, going back to classical questions in arithmetic geometry (for more details, see \cite{Umberto}).
+We also note that several extensions of the results from \cite{M-Z-1,M-Z-2} were obtained both in the case of elliptic surfaces (see \cite{Lau-1}) and also in the general case of semiabelian schemes (see \cite{Lau-2, Lau-3}).

 Our Theorem~\ref{thm:main} can be viewed as an extension of Theorem~\ref{thm:main_00} since we replace the \emph{target} $0\in E$ from Theorem~\ref{thm:main_00} with an arbitrary point $Q\in E(\Qbar(C))$.
 Also, we note that for \emph{one} starting point $P_1$ and a target point $Q$, it is known, as proved in \cite[Theorem~A2]{Betti-4} (see also Lemma~\ref{lem:solutions}), that there exist infinitely many integers $n$ such that $[n](P_{1,\l})=Q_\l$.
 However, the fact that for some point $\l\in C(\Qbar)$, we have that $Q_\l$ is a multiple \emph{both} of $P_{1,\l}$ and of $P_{2,\l}$ is an \emph{unlikely event}, which can only be explained by a global dynamical relation between the starting points $P_1,P_2$ and the target point $Q$ (as in conclusions~(A)-(C) from Theorem~\ref{thm:main}).